-- a) Donors are selected either by the establishment or the third party acting on its behalf in accordance with the criteria required by Directions 001/2021. - b) The testing of donors by the establishment or a third party on behalf of the establishment is carried out in accordance with the requirements of Directions 001/2021.
+- a) Donors are selected either by the establishment or the third party acting on its behalf in accordance with the criteria required by Directions 001/2021. - c) In cases other than autologous donors, donor selection is carried out by authorised personnel and signed and reviewed by a qualified health professional.